 The pre-built windows binaries come complete with a graphical wizard to start FlightGear.
 Simply double-click on the FlightGear Launcher Start Menu item, or the icon on the Desktop.
-The launcher allows you to select:
+The launcher allows you to select your aircraft, the start airport and runway, time of day, current weather, and lots of other settings.

-- your aircraft

-- the start airport and runway

-- time of day

-- current weather conditions

-- ... and a whole lot of other environmental settings